 Need a quick sale?
 We can buy your house in 7 days

-When you decide to let out your property you can’t do so with a standard mortgage, you need to make your mortgage company aware, changing your mortgage to a buy to let.
-Some mortgage companies will let you do this with no problem, but some won’t, which may mean that you have to change mortgage companies which could come at a cost.
+When you decide to let out your property you can’t do so with a standard house repayments, you need to make your house repayments company aware, changing your house repayments to a buy to let.
+Some house repayments companies will let you do this with no problem, but some won’t, which may mean that you have to change house repayments companies which could come at a cost.

-If you have a mortgage on the property you are letting out then you also need to keep in mind that if for whatever reason you don’t receive rent for a period of time with the property either being untenanted or the tenant withholding rent then you still need to pay the mortgage, regardless.
+If you have a house repayments on the property you are letting out then you also need to keep in mind that if for whatever reason you don’t receive rent for a period of time with the property either being untenanted or the tenant withholding rent then you still need to pay the house repayments, regardless.

 The government has recently tried to make becoming a landlord less appealing, the amount of tax has recently increased and it’s also become a little more complicated.
 If you earn more than the maximum personal allowance you will have to pay tax at the rate you normally pay, unless it pushes you into a higher tax bracket.

-When your tax is calculated it’s based on your total earnings for that financial year, and unfortunately from 2021 onwards you won’t be able to deduct some financial costs that you previously where able to such as mortgage interest.
+When your tax is calculated it’s based on your total earnings for that financial year, and unfortunately from 2021 onwards you won’t be able to deduct some financial costs that you previously where able to such as house repayments interest.

 If you decide to later sell your property you may be subject to Capital Gains Tax often referred to as CGT, which is a tax on the profit made on the property.
 If the property is a secondary property for you and has increased in value since you’ve purchased it then you will have to pay the tax on this increase, you can find out more about it on our Capital Gains Tax blog.